GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-blue-green-cluster/README.md

         servicePort: 8080
 ```

 Similar to the Kubernetes Service, the MultiClusterService (MCS) describes label selectors and other backend parameters to group pods in the desired way.
 Unlike the [prior example](../multi-cluster-ingress-basic), in this recipe we're just going to use a single MCS, configured as the `default-backend`, to exhibit failover behavior.
-Notice the `clusters` annotation in the MCS definition below:
+Notice the `clusters` annotation in the MCS definition below - we're explicitly specifying which clusters are hosting this service:

 ```yaml
 apiVersion: networking.gke.io/v1